donkirkby/chess-kit/docs/rules.md

 score like a round of golf.

 ### Equipment
-A standard chess set and a standard deck of 52 cards.
-You'll also need a pencil and paper for keeping score, a timer, and some coins.
+A standard chess set and a deck of chess cards.
+(See how to turn standard playing cards into chess cards in appendix A.) You'll also need a pencil and paper for keeping score, a timer, and some coins.
 4 coins are probably enough, and you can even play without them.
 A one-minute timer works well, although anything from 30 seconds to two minutes would be fine.